archettialberto/airlab_server_guidelines/docs/server_guidelines/docker.md

 scikit-learn == 1.3.0
 ```

-while the same setup using Tensorflow would look like this:
+The same setup using Tensorflow would look like this:

 ```text
 numpy==1.26.1